norskeld/sigma/apps/docs/content/guides/expressions.md

 `chainl` folds left, so `10 - 3 - 2` is `(10 - 3) - 2`.
 Exponentiation goes the other way: `2 ^ 3 ^ 2` should be `2 ^ (3 ^ 2)`, which is 512, not `(2 ^ 3) ^ 2`, which is 64. [chainr] is the same combinator folding the other direction.

-The two differ in more than direction. `chainl` calls `fn` once per iteration as it goes. `chainr` can't, because the rightmost pair has to be reduced first, so it collects the whole run and folds it afterwards.
+The two differ not only in the direction. `chainl` calls `fn` once per iteration as it goes. `chainr` can't, because the rightmost pair has to be reduced first, so it collects the whole run and folds it afterwards.
 For a pure function you'd never notice, but it matters if `fn` does anything observable.

 ## Building a tree instead of a number